Do You Ovulate On Birth Control Pills? Here's How They Affect Your Cycle

 What is ovulation and how does my birth control affect it?

 Ovulation occurs as part of your menstrual cycle.
 You ovulate midway through your cycle, when your ovary releases a mature egg into your fallopian tube.
 If you have sex, and sperm makes its way to the egg, it can fertilize the egg; the egg will implant on the lining of your uterus, and Bam!
 You’re pregnant.
 If you don’t ovulate, you can’t get pregnant because you aren’t releasing any eggs, and therefore there is nothing to fertilize.
 So when a medication like the pill stops you from ovulating, it also stops you from getting pregnant.
 Simple, right?

 Birth control works by releasing hormones into your body to prevent these things from happening.
 Combination birth controls contain two synthetic hormones: Estrogen and progestin.
 (The mini-pill contains progestin only).
-According to Columbia University’s Go Ask Alice!, the estrogen helps to prevent ovulation by stopping the pituitary gland from releasing FSH and LH.
+According to Harvard Health, the estrogen helps to prevent ovulation by stopping the pituitary gland from releasing FSH and LH.
 The absence of FSH means that your ovaries don’t begin the process of producing a mature egg.
 The progestin stops the pituitary gland from releasing the surge of LH that would normally tell your ovary to release the egg (aka ovulation).

 What else does the pill do to prevent pregnancy?